The shared legislative core

 What landlords must do, and when.

-Phase 1 of Awaab’s Law, live from 27 October 2025, requires social landlords to: investigate a reported significant hazard within 10 working days (beginning the day after notification), investigate and complete relevant safety work within 24 hours where the hazard poses an imminent and significant risk, provide the tenant with a written summary of the findings within 3 working days of the investigation concluding, and complete relevant safety work within 5 working days of the investigation concluding (or secure suitable alternative accommodation at the landlord’s expense).
+Phase 1 of Awaab’s Law, live from 27 October 2025, requires social landlords to: investigate a reported significant hazard within 10 working days (beginning the day after notification), investigate and complete relevant safety work within 24 hours where the hazard poses an imminent and significant risk, provide the tenant with a written summary of the findings within 3 working days, counted from the day after the day on which the investigation is completed, and complete relevant safety work within 5 working days, counted from the day after the day on which the investigation is completed (or secure suitable alternative accommodation at the landlord’s expense).
 Written notification accompanies every stage.
-Phase 2 is expected to extend the same Phase 1 timeframes to a wider hazard list — secondary legislation has not yet been laid; commencement is expected in October 2026.
+Phase 2 is expected to extend the same Phase 1 timeframes to a wider hazard list — secondary legislation has not yet been laid; commencement is expected later in 2026.

 1. 1